 - 1 cup fresh blueberries

-Make crepes using a 9-inch non stick skillet.
-Over medium heat, pour 1/4 cup batter into center of skillet and swirl to coat bottom of pan.
-When crepe begins to look bubbly and slightly dry on top, flip over to continue cooking – about 30 seconds.
+- Make crepes using a 9-inch nonstick skillet.
+Over medium heat, pour ¼ cup batter into center of skillet and swirl to coat bottom of pan.
+When crepe begins to look bubbly and slightly dry on top, flip over to continue cooking - about 30 seconds.
 Remove from pan and place on platter to cool.
-Layer crepes with a small sheet of wax paper between each crepe.
+Next, layer crepes with a small sheet of wax paper between each crepe.